-- Decision No. 37/2011/QD-TTg dated 29 June 2011 on support mechanism for wind power projects (as amended by Decision No. 39/2018/QD-TTg) - Circular No. 32/2012/TT-BCT dated 12 November 2012 on development of wind power projects and power purchase agreement for wind power projects (as amended) - FIT: 8.5 UScents/kWh (on-shore projects) and 9.8 UScents/kWh (off-shore projects) - PPA: Based on sample PPA.
+- Decision No. 37/2011/QD-TTg dated 29 June 2011 on support mechanism for wind power projects (as amended by Decision No. 39/2018/QD-TTg) - Circular No. 02/2019/TT-BCT dated 15 January 2019 on development of wind power projects and power purchase agreement for wind power projects - FIT: 8.5 UScents/kWh (on-shore projects) and 9.8 UScents/kWh (off-shore projects) - For grid-connected wind power projects having both onshore turbines and offshore turbines, the investor must agree with EVN on a plan for installing meters and on how to measure and calculate the separate power output of the onshore turbines and that of the offshore turbines as the basis for applying the appropriate power trading prices - PPA: Based on sample PPA.